Pfullingen: Museums

 Pfullingen has several museums that deal with the regional cultural history:

-In the rooms of the Alemannic half-timbered building from the mid-15th century and the associated scouring is housed a permanent exhibition and an annually changing special exhibition.
+In the rooms of a Alemannic half-timbered building in Hohe Straße 41 from the mid-15th century and the associated scouring is housed a permanent exhibition and an annually changing special exhibition.

 The costume and the mill museum are housed in the Baumann's mill.

 In the Trachtenmuseum the Schwäbischer Albverein shows not only costumes and costume accessories from the Kingdom of Württemberg and the surrounding area, but also furniture, home appliances and laundry.

 The mill museum with a functioning grain mill is housed facing part of Baumann's mill at the Echaz.
 In addition to the presentation of the mill equipment, the museum also focuses on the history of hydropower and corn mills.

 The former publisher Neske established in early 2010, Neske library, a permanent exhibition of works which have been published by Neske.

 In the laundry house of the former Poor Clare monastery is a permanent exhibition on the themes "- humility - poverty - obedience".